kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 The monitoring chart is configured in such a way that it is possible to scrape metrics using [`Strict mTLS`] (https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
 For this to work, Prometheus is configured to scrape metrics using Istio certificates.
 Prometheus is deployed with a sidecar proxy which rotates SDS certificates and outputs them to a volume mounted to the corresponding Prometheus container.
 To stick to Istio's observability best practices, Prometheus's Istio-proxy is configured to not intercept or redirect any traffic.
-By default, metrics from Kyma components are scraped using mTLS besides selected components (i.e. Kiali, Prometheus Operator, Prometheus Istio) due to several reasons.
+By default, metrics from Kyma components are scraped using mTLS with some exceptions (i.e. Kiali, Prometheus Operator, Prometheus Istio) due to several reasons.

 Learn how to [deploy](../../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) a sample `Go` service exposing metrics, which are scraped by Prometheus using mTLS.
 ## Istio monitoring flow